Fife: History

 In 1598, King James VI employed a group of 11 men from Fife, who became known as the Fife adventurers, to colonise the Isle of Lewis in an attempt to begin the "civilisation" and de-gaelicisation of the region.
 This endeavour lasted until 1609 when the colonists, having been opposed by the native population, were bought out by Kenneth Mackenzie, the clan chief of the Mackenzies.

 Fife became a centre of heavy industry in the 19th century.
 Coal had been mined in the area since at least the 12th century, but the number of pits increased ten-fold as demand for coal grew in the Victorian period.
 Previously rural villages such as Cowdenbeath rapidly swelled into towns as thousands moved to Fife to find work in its mines.
-The opening of the Forth and Tay rail bridges linked Fife with Dundee and Edinburgh and allowed the rapid transport of goods.
+The opening of the Forth and Tay rail bridges linked Fife with Edinburgh and Dundee, and allowed the rapid transport of goods.
 Modern ports were constructed at Methil, Burntisland and Rosyth.
 Kirkcaldy became the world centre for the production of linoleum.
 Postwar Fife saw the development of Scotland's second new town, Glenrothes.
 Originally to provide housing for miners at a new coal mine, the town eventually attracted a high number of modern Silicon Glen companies to the region.
 Fife Council and Fife Constabulary also centre their operations in Glenrothes.

 There are numerous notable historical buildings in Fife, some of which are managed by the National Trust for Scotland or Historic Scotland.
 They include Dunfermline Abbey (the last resting place of Scottish royalty), the palace in Culross, Ravenscraig Castle in Kirkcaldy, Dysart Harbour area, Balgonie Castle near Coaltown of Balgonie, Falkland Palace (hunting palace of the Scottish Kings), Kellie Castle near Pittenweem, Hill of Tarvit (a historical house), St. Andrews Castle, St. Andrews Cathedral and St. Rule's Tower.